Court rejects Trump bid to end DACA protections for young immigrants

 DACA recipents were elated by the ruling.

-“We’ll keep living our lives in the meantime,” said Cesar Espinosa, a DACA recipient who leads the Houston immigration advocacy group FIEL.
+“We’ll keep living our lives in the meantime,” said Cesar Espinosa, who leads the Houston immigration advocacy group FIEL.
 “We’re going to continue to work, continue to advocate.”

 From the Senate floor, the Democratic leader Chuck Schumer said of the DACA decision, “I cried tears of joy.”